auth0/auth0-PHP/README.md

 }
 ```

-#### 3.9.3.
-Accepting user invitations
+#### Accepting user invitations

 Auth0 Organizations allow users to be invited using emailed links, which will direct a user back to your application.
 The user will be sent to your application URL based on your configured `Application Login URI,` which you can change from your application's settings inside the Auth0 dashboard.

-When the user arrives at your application using an invite link, you can expect three query parameters to be provided: `invitation,` `organization,` and `organization_name.` These will always be delivered using a GET request.
+When the user arrives at your application using an invite link, three query parameters are available: `invitation,` `organization,` and `organization_name.` These will always be delivered using a GET request.

 A helper function is provided to handle extracting these query parameters and automatically redirecting to the Universal Login page:

 ```PHP
 <?php

 // 🧩 Include the configuration code from the 'Initializing the SDK with Organizations' step above here.

 $auth0->handleInvitation();